Category Theory of Symbolic Dynamics: Categoricity of Symbolic Dynamical Properties

 There are many other symbolic dynamical properties which are categorical.
-Consider the SFT objects of K3.
-In symbolic dynamics, a subshift $X$ being an SFT is characterized by the condition that whenever $X_1 \supseteq X_2 \supseteq \cdots$ is an infinite decreasing sequence of subshifts with $\bigcap_{n \in \N} X_n = X$, there exists $n \in \N$ such that $X_n = X$ (because each of the finitely many forbidden patterns is already forbidden in $X_i$ for large enough $i$).
+Consider the SFT objects of K(3/4).
+In symbolic dynamics, a subshift $X$ being an SFT is characterized by the condition that whenever $X_0 \supseteq X_1 \supseteq \cdots$ is an infinite decreasing sequence of subshifts with $\bigcap_{n \in \N} X_n = X$, there exists $n \in \N$ such that $X_n = X$ (because each of the finitely many forbidden words is already forbidden in $X_i$ for large enough $i$).
 In the language of category theory, the infinite intersection can be expressed as an inverse limit.
+We begin with the following lemma, which is valid in any category.

 \begin{lemma} If $X$, with the morphisms $j_n : X \to X_n$, is the inverse limit of the diagram $X_0 \stackrel{i_0}{\leftarrow} X_1 \stackrel{i_1}{\leftarrow} \cdots$ and each $i_n$ is monic, then each $j_n$ is also monic. \end{lemma}